 The Augmented Reality (AR) market continued to create value in many market segments in 2019.
 We did see struggles in the smart glass market as Magic Leap failed to meet unrealistic expectations.
 In addition, a number of AR companies collapsed including Meta, ODG, Blippar, and Daqri.
 However, we did see AR take hold in a few markets including product promotion and remote expertise.

-The Remote Expertise segment of the Augmented Reality market performed extremely well in 2019 in two big segments: technical support and field service.
+The Remote Expertise segment of the Augmented Reality market performed extremely well in 2019 in two big segments: tech support and field service.
 The idea of remote expertise is simple.
 You have a problem and need help.
 The expert who can help you solve the problem is somewhere else.

 The simplicity of remote expertise makes it incredibly powerful for problem solving.
 Why has Remote Expertise been so successful in producing value for service organizations?
 I see five reasons why Remote Expertise has resulted in so many successful AR deployments:

-- Rapid Return on Investment.
-Key service problems such as the aging workforce, the shortage of field technologists, the growing demand for uptime, and the Uberization of service demand that problems be solved more efficiently and quickly than ever.
+The key service problems such as the aging workforce, the shortage of field techs, the growing demand for uptime aren’t going away.
+In addition, the Uberization of service demand that problems be solved more efficiently and quickly than ever.
 Remote Expertise helps address all these problems.
-The careers of aging experts can be extended by getting your most skilled field techs off the road to support the less experienced, next generation.
-As you reduce second trips and solve some problems without a dispatch, you can serve customers with fewer field techs – helping with the labor shortage.
+The careers of aging experts can be extended; get your most skilled field techs off the road to support the next, less experienced generation.
+Your rate of second trips will drop; some problems will get solved without a dispatch required.
+Therefore, you can serve customers with fewer field techs – helping with the labor shortage.

 Gary York is CEO of Help Lightning and an enthusiast of Augmented Reality and emerging technologies.